60 mg film-coated tabletsPRESCRIBING INFORMATION

 Refer to SmPC for other side effects.

-Very common: Hot flush, hypertension, diarrhoea, skin rash, fracture, arthralgia, fatigue, weight decreased, fall.
+Very common: Hot flush, hypertension, diarrhoea, skin rash, fracture, arthralgia, fatigue, weight decreased, fall, decreased appetite.

 Common: Hypothyroidism, hypercholesterolaemia,